hellosunking/Msuite2/README.md

 to name your genome and the indices will be written to the `index` directory under the root of `Msuite2`.
 You can add as many genomes to `Msuite2` as you need.

+**Important Note:** The indices for Msuite2 v2.2 is NOT compatible with earlier versions due to the support for pUC19 spike-in.
+Please re-build the indices if you upgrade to Msuite2 v2.2 from earlier versions.

 ## Run Msuite2
 The main program is `msuite2`.
 You can add its path to your `.bashrc` file under the `PATH` variable to call it from anywhere, or you can run the following command to add it to your current session: